IntelLabs/SAR/docs/source/sar_modes.rst

     :alt: One shot aggregation
     :width: 500 px

 One advantage of mode 3 is that it only requires one communication round per layer in each of the forward and backward passes.
 One disadvantage is that mode 3 does not hide the communication latency.
-Due to the sequential nature of modes 1 and 2, SAR is able to simultaneously process data from one remote partition wnile pre-fetching data from the next remote partition in the aggregation sequence.
+Due to the sequential nature of modes 1 and 2, SAR is able to simultaneously process data from one remote partition while pre-fetching data from the next remote partition in the aggregation sequence.
 Modes 1 and 2 can thus better hide the communication latency than mode 3.
 The memory requirements of mode 3 are similar to mode 2.

 To train in mode 3, you should extract the full partition graph from the :class:`sar.core.GraphShardManager` object and use that during training.
 ::